 15. ‘See South America’ by going on endless tours.
 What better way is there to experience the continent than by spending weeks on tours with a selection of random Europeans and Americans?
 After all, you’ve come here to see the place and you’ve spoken to a fascinating array of tour guides…

 16. Forget to set aside money for tips.
 You go on that tour that lasts three days and costs 100 dollars.
 With this kind of money, it’s fairly certain that the guide won’t be a millionaire anytime soon.
-The end of the tour comes and you realize you forgot to set money aside for tips.
+The end of the tour comes and you realise you forgot to set money aside for tips.
 Ouch!